 Application Documents for Academic Jobs

-All academic jobs involve the production and dissemination of knowledge, but the structure of these positions varies widely from institution to institution and discipline to discipline.
-As a result, application requirements can likewise vary.
+Academic job application norms vary by institution, discipline, country, and position type.
 If you are seeking a tenure-track faculty role, you can anticipate needing a CV and tailored cover letter for each position.
-You may also encounter requests for teaching statements, teaching portfolios, research statements or proposals, diversity statements, letters of recommendation, writing samples, or transcripts.
+You may also encounter requests for teaching statements, teaching portfolios, research statements or proposals, diversity statements, letters of recommendation, writing samples, transcripts, and other materials.

 Curriculum Vitae (CV)